 Baby Love/PAT Right from the Start

 This program combines all the services of the Baby Love Program with Crestwood Children's Center Parents as Teachers Program.
 Pregnant women and teens living in the City of Rochester who are less than 32 weeks pregnant can be referred.
 Those enrolled receive alternating visits from the Baby Love Program and a PAT Home Visitor.
 Baby Love visits end at the child's 2 month birthday while the PAT visitor continues up until the child's 5th birthday.
-The program is supported by the United Way.
+The program is supported by the United Way of Greater Rochester.

 For more information contact Nikki Spring LMSW at (585) 339-3200 x3209.